-Along with 28 California community colleges and 11 other undergraduate universities (and their law schools), UCI Law is part of this innovative program that provides a clear educational pipeline for diverse students from high schools, community colleges and four-year institutions into law schools or law-related careers.
+Along with 29 California community colleges, 16 other undergraduate universities, and 14 other ABA-accredited California law school partners, UC Irvine School of Law is part of this innovative program that provides a clear educational pipeline for diverse students from high schools, community colleges and four-year institutions into law schools or law-related careers.

-AN INNOVATIVE, MODERN CURRÍCULUM
+AN INNOVATIVE, MODERN CURRICULUM

-At UCI Law, our academic program differs from that at other law schools.
-At UCI Law's founding, our innovative faculty were given a blank slate to develop a novel and highly effective approach to legal education.
+At UC Irvine School of Law, our academic program differs from that at other law schools.
+At the Law School's founding, our innovative faculty were given a blank slate to develop a novel and highly effective approach to legal education.